Last updated on April 26, 2025

 Cheap commanders that generate a mana advantage are often deceptively powerful.
 Mahadi, Emporium Master can generate tons of Treasure, even infinite amounts.
 It plays incredibly well with edict creatures like Plaguecrafter and Chain Devil to kill tons of creatures a turn.
 The Treasures aren’t just mana accelerants but a win condition when paired with cards like Marionette Master and Reckless Fireweaver.

-Thalia and The Gitrog Monster is a relatively new commander that’s quickly gained popularity.
-It’s a ton of value for 4 mana; you get a massive creature that can’t be interacted with via blockers, ramp, disruption for your opponents, and most importantly, a sacrifice outlet.
+Thalia and The Gitrog Monster is a human horror frog commander that quickly gained popularity.
+It’s a ton of value for 4 mana; you get a lands commander that ramps, disruption for your opponents, a massive creature that can’t be interacted with via blockers, and most importantly, a sacrifice outlet.
 Turning creatures into cards is a great deal.
 This commander is limited by only doing it once a turn, but it provides enough auxiliary value for other pieces to pick up their slack.

 Teysa, Orzhov Scion wants to be played in a deck that sacrifices tokens.
 Three white creatures feel like a lot, but it’s a manaless way to remove a threat.
 White excels at token generation; cards like Battle Screech, Lingering Souls, and Secure the Wastes generate enough tokens for an activation and then some.
 Pair them with Darkest Hour to unleash an army of ghosts worthy of a Mike Flanagan show.